AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

 After publishing updated content fragment or experience fragment, explicitly unpublish and publish the adaptive forms that use these assets.

-### Only first instance of adptive forms is cached{#only-first-insatnce-of-adptive-forms-is-cached}
+### Only first instance of an adaptive form is cached{#only-first-insatnce-of-adptive-forms-is-cached}

 #### Issue {#issue3}

-When the adaptive form URL does not have any localization information, and **[!UICONTROL Use Browser Locale]** in configuration manager is enabled, a localized version of the adaptive form is served and only the first instance of the adaptive form is cached and delivered to every susequent user.
+When the adaptive form URL does not have any localization information, and **[!UICONTROL Use Browser Locale]** in configuration manager is enabled, a localized version of the adaptive form is served and only the first instance of the adaptive form is cached and delivered to every subsequent user.

 #### Solution {#Solution3}